cmolyneux/MarvelDemo/README.md

 **Sumamry**

-A very early and experimental demo application differing from my TheMovieDatabase demo.
+A very quick demo application.

-Following a MVC design pattern (Previous project MVVM).
 Using CocoaPods

 **Setup and Pods used**

-The Marvel Developer guide requests API keys (understandably) be kept private.
+The Marvel Developer guide requests API keys be kept private.
 To generate your own API Keys register at: https://developer.marvel.com/ I've used CocoaPod-Keys to store the keys inside keychain.